UPDATED: FEBRUARY 20, 2025

 Why Turkish Delight?

-As you guys know, I like to keep my recipe backstories short and sweet so here we go.
-I’m sure like a lot of Americans, my first exposure to Turkish Delight was from the book and movie series The Chronicles of Narnia.
-I read the book during a summer program I attended around 10 or 11 years old.
+I’m sure, like a lot of Americans, my first exposure to Turkish Delight was from the book and movie series The Chronicles of Narnia.
+I read the book during a summer program I attended when I was around 10 or 11 years old.
 After we read the book ( and watched the movie) we did research on the history of Turkish Delight!
-The instructor brought in pre-made Turkish Delight to try while we attempted to make our own.
+The instructor brought in pre-made Pistachio and Rose Turkish Delight to try while we attempted to make our own.
+From then on, I tried any and everything pistachio rose flavored I could.

-Now, I’m not sure if Edmund and ten-year-old me just had advanced pallets for children or what, but I was one of very few in the class to like the Turkish Delight.
-And I’ve been eating it ever since.
+Now, I’m not sure if Edmund and ten-year-old me just had advanced pallets for children, but I was one of very few in the class to like the Turkish Delight.
+I’ve been eating it ever since, but I wanted to make something everyone around me could also enjoy.
 When I got into baking, it felt like a natural progression to develop a recipe based on one of my favorite treats.
-My favorite flavor, and probably one of the most traditional, is rosewater or rosewater with pistachios.
-It’s a beautiful balance between the nuttiness and the floral flavors.
+My favorite flavor, and probably one of the most traditional, is rose or rose with pistachios.
+It’s a beautiful balance between the nuttiness and the sweet floral flavors.
 So here we are!!
 As usual, make sure to read through the recipe before attempting!

 A Turkish Delight Inspired Cake